mrpagz/gendaerme/readMeFolder/README.md

   * [Tests](#tests)
   * [Questions](#questions)
   # Installation
-  The following necessary dependencies must be installed to run the application properly: npm
+  The following necessary dependencies must be installed to run the application properly: NPM
   # Usage
-  ​This application is used for NPM comes with the largest selection of community-created packages of any programming ecosystem, which makes building Node.js apps quick and easy.
+  ​This application is used for Application is used for creating a README with less time and hussle
   # License
-  This project is license under the None license.
+  This project is license under the  license.
   # Contributing
   ​Contributors: Francis
   # Tests
-  To run tests, you need to run the following command: Terminal
+  To run tests, you need to run the following command: node index.js
   # Questions
-  If you have any questions about the repo, open an issue or contact README GENERATOR directly francisroy1124@gmail.com.
+  If you have any questions about the repo, open an issue or contact mrpagZ directly francisroy1124@gmail.com.